Charter schools in the United States: National Bureau of Economic Research study

-In 2004, the National Bureau of Economic Research found data that suggested charter schools increase competition in a given jurisdiction, thus improving the quality of traditional public schools (noncharters) in the area.
+In 2004, the National Bureau of Economic Research found data that suggested charter schools increased competition in a given jurisdiction, thus improving the quality of traditional public schools (noncharters) in the area.
 Using end-of-year test scores for grades three through eight from North Carolina's state testing program, researchers found that charter school competition raised the composite test scores in district schools, even though the students leaving district schools for the charters tended to have above average test scores.
 The introduction of charter schools in the state caused an approximate one percent increase in the score, which constitutes about one quarter of the average yearly growth.
 The gain was roughly two to five times greater than the gain from decreasing the student-faculty ratio by 1.
 This research could partially explain how other studies have found a small significant difference in comparing educational outcomes between charter and traditional public schools.
 It may be that in some cases, charter schools actually improve other public schools by raising educational standards in the area.